-The $\overline{\text{HSB}}$ pin in CY14B256P is used to control and acknowledge STORE operations.
-If no STORE/RECALL is in progress, this pin $\underline{\text{can}}$ be used to request a Hardware STORE cycle.
-When the HSB pin is driven LOW, the CY14B256P conditionally initiates a STORE operation after t{DELAY} duration.
-An actual STORE cycle starts only if a write to the SRAM is performed since the last STORE or RECALL cycle.
-Reads and writes to the memory are inhibited for t{STORE} duration or as long as $\overline{\text{HSB}}$ pin is LOW.
+The HSB pin in CY14B512P is used to control and acknowledge STORE operations.
+If no STORE/RECALL is in progress, this pin can be used to request a Hardware STORE cycle.
+When the HSB pin is driven LOW, the CY14B512P conditionally initiates a STORE operation after $t{DELAY}$ duration.
+A STORE cycle starts only if a write to the SRAM was performed since the last STORE or RECALL cycle.
+Reads and writes to the memory are inhibited for $t{STORE}$ duration or as long as HSB pin is LOW.

-The $\overline{\text{HSB}}$ pin also acts as an open drain driver (internal 100 k Ω weak pull-up resistor) that is internally driven LOW to indicate a busy condition when the STORE (initiated by any means) is in progress.
+The HSB pin also acts as an open drain driver (internal 100-k $\Omega$ weak pull-up resistor) that is internally driven LOW to indicate a busy condition when the STORE (initiated by any means) is in progress.

-Note After each Hardware and Software STORE operation HSB is driven HIGH for a short time (t{HHHD}) with standard output high current and then remains HIGH by an internal 100 k Ω pull-up resistor.
+Note After each Hardware and Software STORE operation $\overline{\text{HSB}}$ is driven HIGH for a short time (t\{HHHD}) with standard output high current and then remains HIGH by an internal 100-k $\Omega$ pull-up resistor.